na-na-hi/renget/archive/cpu-lora.md

     Go through [Appendix C](#appendix-c-finetuneexe-usage) for examples and tips to greatly improve the LoRA quality.

 !!! info See [Appendix B](#appendix-b-stheno-training-example) for a full training example using Stheno and training data/chat logs from SillyTavern.

+!!! info See [Appendix E](#appendix-e-converting-models-for-llamacpp) if you would like to know how to convert a base model into a GGUF or if you want to quantize a model yourself.

 ### Models with Known Issues